 A: The common market is an agreement between states to honor resident in-state costs for programs not available in the student’s home state.
-Each state offers different nursing options and can be researched at: Academic Common Market.
+Each state offers different nursing options and can be researched at: Academic Common Market

 Q: If you are interviewed and a faculty member recommends admission, are you accepted?

 A: The interview process is not required for all students and is not the step in the application process that indicates acceptance into the program.
 The interview is necessary for several programs to determine eligibility requirements, and those requirements are brought in to the master’s admission task force.
-The task force reviews all qualified applicants, and you will receive correspondence which includes an offer letter if you are selected.
+The task force reviews all qualified applicants, and you will receive correspondence that includes an offer letter if you are selected.

 Background Check and Urine Drug Screen

 Q: When do I have to have the screenings done?

 A: You will receive information as part of your admission steps, if you are admitted into the UAB School of Nursing.
 Additionally, you will be notified annually.